luisvinatea/marketing_tools/seasonality_correction_meta_ads.md

 ## INTRODUCTION

-This project aims to analyze the advertising data for "Inca Sushi" from 2021 to 2023, removing brazilian seasonality trends, using Python libraries like Pandas, NumPy and Holidays.
+This project aims to analyze the advertising data for "Inca Sushi" from 2021 to 2023, removing brazilian seasonality trends that have a direct impact on customer income.

 ## DATA PREPARATION